Ealeex/L33s-Audio-Mixer/README.md

 A browser extension that injects an audio processing script into web pages, providing a customizable equalizer and convolver (reverb) effect for all audio elements.
 Designed for Firefox and Chrome using Manifest V3.

-Available on [Firefox](https://addons.mozilla.org/en-US/firefox/addon/l33s-audio-equalizer/) now and on OperaGX soon.
+Available on [Firefox](https://addons.mozilla.org/en-US/firefox/addon/l33s-audio-equalizer/) with OperaGX support coming soon.

 ![Screenshot of L33's Audio Equalizer popup](example.png)